frankj-rpi/Scored-semantic-alignment-via-OWL-DL-semantics-on-the-GPU-/README.md

 ## Known Limitations

 - TensorKG is not complete for OWL 2 DL and should not be presented as such.
-- TensorKG does make a strong positive claim for complete OWL 2 EL reasoning; the main incompleteness caveats begin when moving beyond that fragment.
+In addition, although "sound but incomplete support" is intended for the limited OWL DL fragment, it is only validated by comparison to openllet, not logically proven as such.
 - The strongest current non-EL semantic claim is in `stratified`; query-style modes are intentionally more conservative.
 - `scored_semantic_alignment` scores are structural compatibility scores, not probabilities.
 - GPU speedups are strongest when preprocessing is modest and the compiled execution is largely acyclic or batchable.
 - CPU-side preprocessing, equality handling, fixpoint orchestration, and oracle interop can dominate end-to-end runtime on some workloads.
 - Memory usage can become substantial because the evaluator stores graph structure plus per-node, per-DAG intermediate scores.
+See the evaluation results for some of our recorded data on memory usage.

 ## Implementation Pointers